Grants Initiatives and Activities

 Understanding Gaps in Care and Reimbursement for Diverse Populations with Alzheimer’s Disease and Related Dementias: A Claims-Based Analysis (Johns Hopkins University Hopkins Economics of Alzheimer’s Disease & Services [HEADS] Center) – 2023-2024

-As part of the new study, “Understanding Gaps in Care and Reimbursement for Diverse Populations with Alzheimer’s Disease and Related Dementias: A Claims-Based Analysis,” Dr. Grooms and FAIR Health will examine claim dates of service from 2016 to 2022, utilizing Medicare data and commercial data from the FAIR Health National Private Insurance Claims (FH NPIC®) database, which houses over 42 billion claim records from 2002 to the present and is the largest such repository in the nation.
-Dr. Grooms and FAIR Health economic and data scientists will analyze the data to identify costs of ADRD care, establish incidence and prevalence of ADRD in patient populations and define patient populations by geographic region and other diverse demographic factors.
-Notably, the study’s time frame will allow for observations of patterns in ADRD care before and during the COVID-19 pandemic.
-This analysis is anticipated to provide actionable insights into the cost and utilization patterns of ADRD care and new healthcare models for diverse groups of patients with ADRD.
-It may also prompt further research into the financial impacts of care for diverse patient populations and caregivers.
-A public-facing paper describing the study results is expected to be published in the spring of 2024.
+As part of this 12-month initiative, “Understanding Gaps in Care and Reimbursement for Diverse Populations with Alzheimer’s Disease and Related Dementias: A Claims-Based Analysis,” Dr. Grooms and FAIR Health examined claim dates of service from 2016 to 2023, utilizing commercial data from the FAIR Health National Private Insurance Claims (FH NPIC®) database, which houses over 48 billion claim records from 2002 to the present and is the largest such repository in the nation.
+Dr. Grooms and FAIR Health economic and data scientists analyzed the data to identify costs of ADRD care and define patient populations by geographic region and other diverse demographic factors.

 A National Initiative to Advance Cost Information in Shared Decision Making for Older Adults with Serious Health Conditions: Phase II Implementation Project (The John A. Hartford Foundation) – 2023-2026